Charlie and the Great Glass Elevator

 Charlie and the Great Glass Elevator is a children's book by British author Roald Dahl.
-It is the sequel to Charlie and the Chocolate Factory, continuing the story of young Charlie Bucket and a chocolatier, Willy Wonka, as they travel in the Great Glass Elevator.
+It is the sequel to Charlie and the Chocolate Factory (1964), continuing the story of young Charlie Bucket and a chocolatier, Willy Wonka, as they travel in the Great Glass Elevator.
 The book was published in the United States by Alfred A. Knopf, Inc. in 1972, a year after the release of the film Willy Wonka and the Chocolate Factory, and in the United Kingdom by George Allen & Unwin in 1973.

 It was adapted for audio by Puffin Audio Books starring Neil Answych as Charlie Bucket and Gordan Fairclough as Willy Wonka, and the second half of a BBC adaptation for Radio 4 in 1983.
-The Great Glass Elevator has never been adapted for a visual medium (unlike Charlie and the Chocolate Factory which has been adapted several times).
+The Great Glass Elevator had a mixed reception and was deemed significantly inferior to its predecessor; it has never been adapted for a visual medium (unlike Charlie and the Chocolate Factory which has been adapted several times).